 Step 3: Getting an IRA LLC Wallet

 Your next obstacle is deciding on a wallet for holding your cryptocurrency.
-If your cryptocurrency holdings are small, you may choose to leave them in your exchange trading account.
-But if they’re larger, you may wish to transfer them to an external wallet for security.
+If your cryptocurrency holdings are very small, you may choose to leave them in your exchange trading account (although this is not typically recommended).
+Instead, you may wish to transfer them to an external wallet for security.
 It is VERY important that “ownership” of the wallet must vest in the LLC, not you personally.
 This is because any exchange of assets between you and your IRA (or your IRA LLC) is a “prohibited transaction” under IRC 4975(c)(1).

-My cleanest solution to ensuring a wallet “owned” by the LLC is to use a cold storage method.
+The cleanest solution to ensuring a wallet “owned” by the LLC is to use a cold storage method.
 In addition to being easily “owned” by the LLC, Bitcoin in cold storage is very secure.
-One option for cold storage would be to use a hardware wallet such as a Coldcard.
+One option for cold storage would be to use a cold hardware wallet such as a Coldcard.
 You could also use a “coldish” hardware wallet such as a Trezor (the distinction being a tech issue beyond the scope of this article).

 A quick note about 401(k)s: In this article, I discuss holding Bitcoin in an IRA.
 However, if you have a self-directed 401(k) (a type of plan typically only available to a self-employed business owner), the process works much the same.
 In fact, it is slightly easier.
 Unlike IRAs, self-directed 401(k)s do not require a third party custodian.
 A 401(k) does have a trustee, but typically the business owner will be trustee of his own plan.
 This means that as trustee, you can invest 401(k) funds in Bitcoin using the steps above directly, rather than having to set up an LLC intermediary.
 You will need a prototype plan sponsor to provide 401(k) documents preapproved by the IRS.
 If you need help setting up a self-directed 401(k) (including getting a prototype plan sponsor in place) for your business, contact us.

 Did you find this article useful or interesting?
-If so, the best favor you can do for me is to use the buttons below to share.
+If so, the best favor you can do for me is to use the share buttons to share on Twitter or Facebook.

 Disclaimer: Information provided is for educational purposes only.
 Nothing herein constitutes legal advice or investment advice.
-Consult an investment advisor.
-Readers are responsible for their own due diligence in selection of IRA custodians, exchanges, and technology platforms.
+Readers are responsible for their own due diligence in selection of investments, exchanges, and technology platforms.